-How to Get Service
+How To Get Service

-Provide the dealer with the model number, serial number, type of gas, and proof of purchase.
+To make a claim under this warranty, please have your receipt available and contact your installing dealer.
+Provide the dealer with the model number, serial number, type of gas, and purchase verification.
 The installing dealer is responsible for providing service and will contact the factory to initiate any warranted parts replacements.
 Empire will make replacement parts available at the factory.
 Shipping expenses are not covered.

-If, after contacting your Empire dealer, the service received has not been satisfactory, send an e-mail describing the issue and any actions taken to info@empirecomfort.com with "Consumer Relations" in the subject line.
+If, after contacting your Empire dealer, service received has not been satisfactory, contact: Consumer Relations Department, Empire Comfort Systems Inc., PO Box 529, Belleville, Illinois 62222, or send an e-mail to info@empirecomfort.com with "Consumer Relations" in the subject line.

-Your Rights under State Law
+Your Rights Under State Law

-This warranty gives you specific legal rights, and you may also have other rights, which vary from state to state.
+This warranty gives your specific legal rights, and you may also have other rights, which vary from state to state.